The Overlapping Epidemics

 - May not be sufficient as monotherapy for severe gout

-The DASH Diet: Dual Benefits for Both Conditions
+The Dietary Approaches to Stop Hypertension (DASH) Diet: Dual Benefits for Both Conditions

 The Dietary Approaches to Stop Hypertension (DASH) diet offers remarkable advantages for patients managing both gout and hypertension.
 Research published in the British Medical Journal demonstrated that the DASH diet: